cosmos/ibc/spec/app/ics-interchain-queries/README.md

 The Querying Chain MUST implement the Cross-chain Querying module, which allows the Querying Chain to query state at the Queried Chain.

 Cross-chain querying relies on relayers operating between both chains.
-When a query request is received by the Cross-chain Querying module of the Querying Chain, this emits a `sendQuery` event.
+When a query request is received by the Querying Chain, the Cross-chain Querying module emits a `sendQuery` event.
 Relayers operating between the Querying and Queried chains must monitor the Querying chain for `sendQuery` events.
 Eventually, a relayer will retrieve the query request and execute it at the Queried Chain.
 The relayer then submits (on-chain) the result at the Querying Chain.
-The result is finally stored at the Querying Chain by the Cross-chain Querying module.
+The result is finally registered at the Querying Chain by the Cross-chain Querying module.

 A query request includes the height of the Queried Chain at which the query must be executed.
 The reason is that the keys being queried can have different values at different heights.
 Thus, a malicious relayer could choose to query a height that has a value that benefits it somehow.
 By letting the Querying Chain decide the height at which the query is executed, we can prevent relayers from affecting the result data.